Plot – A family’s serene beach vacation turns to chaos when their doppelgängers appear and begin to terrorize them. Us (2019)

 Not long since the death of her mother, Adelaide (Nyong’o) along with her husband Gabe (Duke) and two children head to the families beach house for a summer break, unfortunately for them, the holiday has to be cut short when following a day at the beach a strange group of people who look exactly the family appears on the driveway and starts to wreak havoc on the lives.

 Unlike his first film, Peele stated that Us was going to be pretty much a straight-up horror film and from the very first scene in the film, you can tell that it’s not going to be one that’s filled with cliché jump scares, instead Peele has gone down the route of making a film that likes to build up the tension, not only this but one containing the perfect amount character development, comedic relief and just enough realism.

-Another of the strengths of the film is the strong acting throughout, especially from Nyong’o, whose challenged with pushing the film along whilst the rest of the family are given less screen time and although they play their parts well, they are pretty much-supporting roles, this, however, doesn’t prevent you from actually caring about what happens to them.
+Another of the strengths of the film is the strong acting throughout, especially from Nyong’o, who is challenged with pushing the film along whilst the rest of the family are given less screen time and although they play their parts well, they are pretty much secondary characters, this, however, doesn’t prevent you from actually caring about what happens to them.

 Something else that made Us such an enjoyable film to watch is the interesting lore that was created, one that although contains a few plot holes, I wouldn’t mind seeing it further expanded upon in more films, giving us some back story on just how these situations came to pass and what happened next.

 This isn’t to say that the film didn’t have a few issues, firstly was that although it was a well-made horror and showed some scary situations filled with tension, it never felt particularly scary, this might well be because some scenes with the attackers came across as funny rather than menacing, proven by causing laughter in the screening I happened to be in and sapped the fear away.